Experiment Design Using E-Studio

 The articles mentioned below describe the general methods of designing an experiment.
 The conceptual work that needs to be completed prior to implementing an experiment is reviewed in detail.
 The process that is described in the links can be followed for any experiment.
 The links will also identify design issues that should be considered prior to attempts to compete an experiment for data collection.
 For users who are new to experimental design, using computers to implement experiments, or to E-Studio itself, we recommend reading the articles mentioned below.

-To successfully design an experiment in E-Studio, it is important for a User to understand the GENERAL: E-Studio Interface .
-The interface is comprised of many GENERAL: E-Objects and Sub-Objects that are crucial to understand if one wishes to successfully create an experiment.
-The experiment can be edited to meet study design requirements by manipulating GENERAL: Property Pages and GENERAL: Devices .
+To successfully design an experiment in E-Studio, it is important to understand the E-STUDIO: E-Studio Interface .
+The interface is comprised of many E-STUDIO: E-Objects and Sub-Objects that are crucial to successfully create an experiment.
+The experiment can be edited to meet study design requirements by manipulating E-STUDIO: Property Pages and E-STUDIO: Devices .

-The E-Prime 3.0 Tutorials (GENERAL: Experiment Design Tutorials ) should be viewed for more specifics on experiment design in E-Prime.
+The E-Prime 3.0 Tutorials (E-STUDIO: Experiment Design Tutorials ) should be viewed for more specifics on experiment design in E-Prime.